Skip to main content

 When to clip

 You might be tempted to clip as soon as a quickdraw is within reach, but this can make clipping more dangerous and difficult than it needs to be.
 If you reached to make a clip and then fell as you dropped the rope, you’d have even more rope out, making the fall longer even though you tried to clip from lower down.
 This can result in a ground fall if you’re still low on the route.
-To mitigate this risk, follow the following best practices while also practising sound judgement (more on fall assessment in a minute).
+To mitigate this risk, follow the following best practices while also practising sound judgment (more on fall assessment in a minute).

 1st clip